Earlonne Woods

 Earlonne Woods (born August 13, 1971) is an American podcaster and author, best known for co-hosting and co-founding the podcast Ear Hustle in 2017, and co-authoring the book This Is Ear Hustle in 2021.
 Woods helped create Ear Hustle while incarcerated at San Quentin State Prison.
 In November 2018, Woods' sentence was commuted by California governor Jerry Brown.
+In November 2024, Woods was pardoned by California governor Gavin Newsom.
 He was hired to continue co-hosting and producing the podcast after his release.
 In 2020, alongside his Ear Hustle co-hosts, he was a finalist for the Pulitzer Prize for Audio Reporting.

 Early life

 Woods was raised in South Los Angeles with his parents and his older brother Trevor.
 His mother was a postal worker and his father was an unemployed alcoholic, who Woods described as violent and distant.
 When he was nine, Woods lifted up a faulty railroad crossing gate to allow cars to pass.
 Woods said he was only trying to be helpful, but was arrested by local sheriffs who did not question why he had lifted the gate; Woods subsequently had to appear in juvenile court.
 He became affiliated with a local Crips gang in high school, and began selling marijuana at 14, and later sold cocaine.
 Woods never used the drug, though became addicted to the money and lifestyle selling it provided.
 When he was 15, he committed his first robbery alongside his brother, who had transitioned from selling drugs to robbing drug dealers.